-Belt routing, needless to say is important.
-On some mowers it’s possible to put a belt on backways, which makes the blades turn backwards.
+Belt routing, needless to say, is important.
+On some mowers, it’s possible to put a belt on backways, which makes the blades turn backward.
 Not much use for yard work.

 If you can, make a diagram or take some pictures of the old belt in place.
-First, you’ll need to remove both plastic protection pulley covers, one each side.
-Some mowers have a handy sticker showing the deck belt routing under the foot rest.
+First, you’ll need to remove both plastic protection pulley covers, one on each side.
+Some mowers have a handy sticker showing the deck belt routing under the footrest.

 Look at the pulley configuration to see if yours looks similar.